 A unique URL to the video consultation is generated and all participants are visible in the consultation, no third party can 'listen in'.
 The video and audio communication of the video consultation is only visible to participants on the call, and is not recorded or stored on any server.

-For more detailed information around the security of video consultations, please see here.
+For more detailed information about the security of video consultations, please follow the link here.

 Is it secure to send documents by text?